Helping Someone with a Mental Illness

 • ‘’If you ever want to talk about anything, I’m here.’’

-• “I have been feeling concerned about you lately.”
+• “I've been feeling concerned about you lately.”

-• “Recently, I have noticed some differences in you and wondered how you are doing.”
+• “Recently, I have noticed some differences in you and wondered how you're doing?”

-• “How can I best support you right now/today?”
+• “How can I support you right now?”

 • “I’m really sorry you’re going through this.
 Have you thought about getting help?”

-• “You are not alone.
-I am here for you.”
+• “You're not alone, I'm here for you.”

 How can I help?